patrickramp/signature-service/README.md

 This is a simple signing service in Rust which can be used to sign email addresses for my other project signature-presentation.

 ## Usage
 Use the environment variable BIND_TO to set the address to provide the service (Defaults to 0.0.0.0), and PORT to set the service port (Defaults to 8888).
+Log level can also be set with the LOG_LEVEL variable.
 This application requires an external Ed25519 private signing key, you must specify key location as an argument at runtime.

 ## Generate private key